CityOfZion/neon-js/docs/changelog/latest.md

 - Prices for VM operations are now adjusted to be dynamic.
 It is now a baseline price multipled by PolicyContract's GetExecFee.
+- Contract deployment is now managed by a native contract.
+- NEP17 is now the new token standard superceding NEP5.
 -

 SDK changes: